JFritzle/Mapsforge-to-Tiles/README.md

 While console output of tile server can be informative and helpful to verify what is happening as well as to analyze errors, writing to console costs some performance.
 Therefore the console should be hidden if not needed.
 * Built-in world map
 Since the built-in [Mapsforge world map](https://download.mapsforge.org/maps/world/world.map) only shows the coastline, it only serves as a rough overview.
 Due to map's low resolution, coastlines show inaccurate at high resolution.
-In order not to cover an accurate map, the built-in world map has been automatically deactivated at higher zoom levels since tile server version 0.21.0.3.
+In order not to cover an accurate map, the built-in world map has been automatically deactivated at higher zoom levels.
 Starting with server version 0.23.0.3, built-in world map is rendered with lower priority than user-defined accurate maps.
 Zoom level restriction was therefore removed.
 * Area not covered by selected maps consists of "no content" tiles.
 However whole world is covered, when built-in Mapsforge world map is appended to selected maps.
 * Hillshading